Skip to Content

 Once you activate your profile, your payment date will update to the day you completed the restart.

-If you have an active Netflix account, and you’re being asked to restart your membership, it could be due to a missed payment on your subscription, or a technical error from Netflix’s server which has altered your information on their database.
+If you have an active Netflix account and are being asked to restart your membership, it could be due to a missed payment on your subscription or a technical error from Netflix’s server that has altered your information in their database.

 Your billing date will stay the same as it was.